Bottom Line What Is General Dentistry?

-If a tooth is damaged to the extent that it cannot be saved, the tooth extraction method is likely the only option remaining.
-Luckily, the extraction process is performed using anesthesia and the latest tools so it goes quickly and painlessly.
+If a tooth is damaged and cannot be saved, tooth extraction is likely the only option remaining.
+Luckily, the extraction process is performed using anesthesia and the latest tools, so it goes quickly and painlessly.

 - Dental Implants

 Dental implants are the most popular way to replace lost teeth.
-This type of procedure comes with several advantages:
+However, this type of procedure comes with several advantages:

-- Ease of maintenance – Maintaining oral hygiene and regular preventive dental visits is still vital with an implant, but the process is easier with an implant than with a diseased or painful tooth.
+- Ease of maintenance–Maintaining oral hygiene and regular preventive dental visits is still vital to an implant.
+Still, the process is easier with an implant than with a diseased or painful tooth.

-- Comfort – Dental implants do not injure mucosa (the lining of the mouth), and when performed correctly, cause no pain or discomfort.
+- Comfort–Dental implants do not injure mucosa (the mouth lining) and, when performed correctly, cause no pain or discomfort.

-- Bone preservation – The bone is subjected to the same stresses as with the native tooth.
+- Bone preservation–The bone is subjected to the same stresses as the native tooth.
 Thus, the degeneration and thinning of the tooth are prevented.

 - Dentures & Partial Dentures

-Dentures have virtually always been popular due to their importance in creating a better smile.
-These types of dental prosthetics can be independently inserted and removed by the patient.
+Dentures have always been popular because of their importance in creating a better smile.
+In addition, the patient can independently insert and remove these types of dental prosthetics.

 These days, removable dentures are made of modern materials and customized for each patient.
-They are much lighter than their predecessors and have an impressive wear life.
+As a result, they are much lighter than their predecessors and have a remarkable wear life.

-With dentures, anyone who has lost several teeth or even all their teeth can opt for identical or more aesthetically pleasing replacements.
-Most importantly, they can chew normally and smile again without experiencing any discomfort.
+With dentures, anyone who has lost several or even all their teeth can opt for identical or more aesthetically pleasing replacements.
+Most importantly, they can chew normally and smile again, experiencing no discomfort.

-Our staff is happy to help you out with any questions or concerns you may have.
-Contact us today!
+Our professional dental care team is happy to help you out with questions or concerns you may have.
+Contact Us Today!